notastack/SPA/README.md

 Light version is for interacting with other software.
 It’ll still auto install all dependencies.

 Light Plus version is more light but will require you to do all the setup yourself before using it.
+You should add [alias spall='/whereyouinstalledspa/spalightplus.sh'] to your system to make it easier to use.

 /*